|

 F YOU WANT to live a Christian

-life, then meditate on Christ’s Passion, thinking His thoughts,
+life, then meditate on Christ’s Passion, fulfilling His commands,

 participating in His mission, and, by repeating